p2-inc/phasetwo-docs/blog/2025-02-25-saml-idp-initiated-flow.md

 ![Okta Application Setup](/blog/saml/idp-init/okta-application-setup.png)

 The identity provider `redirect url` differs from what we typically observe in Identity Provider from the Keycloak console.
-Based on the documentation for [IDP Initiated Login](https://www.keycloak.org/docs/latest/server_admin/#idp-initiated-login), the path `{brokerRedirectUrl}/clients/okta-client` indicates the `client-id` that is intended to maintain the service-provider application session.
+Based on the documentation for [IdP Initiated Login](https://www.keycloak.org/docs/latest/server_admin/#idp-initiated-login), the path `{brokerRedirectUrl}/clients/okta-client` indicates the `client-id` that is intended to maintain the service-provider application session.
 This will make more sense in the following steps.

 **SAML 2.0 Identity provider:**